 And so that’s those are the reasons I got into wine; there was nothing noble about it.
 The consumer advocacy type of stuff, and the desire to try to change the wine media world for the better, and to offer interesting alternatives to sharing and telling stories about wine… all of that stuff could be argued as being a little bit noble, but that all came much later.
 I’m still the guy who wanted something to taste great, to be shared, to maybe get me lucky, to make me and others feel good about life by drinking it.
 And here’s hoping I’m always at least a little bit that guy, because I’d hate to get so wrapped up in the intellectual side of wine that I forget to have good time with it, which is, after all, the purpose for which it was designed!

 Picture this: It’s a gorgeous and sunny day in South Africa, and I’ve just finished giving the keynote address at the 2013 Nederburg Wine Auction.
 I’m drinking Cape bubbly and grazing for food, and mingling with interesting people from all over the Southern Hemisphere.
 Of course, I’m exchanging business cards with all of these folks – winemakers, media, buyers.
 Then the inevitable question comes (after the equally inevitable oohing and ahhing over my way-cool tiny moo.com business cards, I mean):

 Them: “So… what do you do?
 In ‘real life,’ I mean? ”

 Me: “You’re looking at it!”

 I have to accept this as inevitable and totally understandable, since so few people can actually make any money whatsoever independently in the wine biz.
-How are you able to ditch your IT career?
-Is your wife insane for letting you do this kind of stuff? …
+How are you able to ditch your IT career? …

 Read the rest of this stuff »